carlhenrikrolf/microtonOS/learn/mongolian.md

 # Mongolian Traditional Music

+> [!warning]
+> My knowledge of Mongolian music is limited, so mistakes are very likely.
+If you know something I don't, please raise an issue on Github.

 Apart from Mongolia, similar music exists in the Tuva and Altai regions in Russia as well as in Tibet.
 The area is notable for throat-singing in which different harmonics are emphasised at different times to form a melody.
 Notable instruments include the jaw harp and the horse-head fiddle.

 |                        | harmonics       | ratios              | register |